nonamed01/pam_havebeenpwned/README.md

 ![Screenshot](pamauthupdate.png)

 The priority for this module is calculated according to https://wiki.ubuntu.com/PAMConfigFrameworkSpec.
-By default, these are the enabled module options:
+By default, these are the enabled module options (see **Module options**):

 * minlen=8
 * seen
 * timeout=20
+* enforceonerror

 # Updating

 cd pam_havebeenpwned
 git pull
 make
-su -c "make install"
+pam-auth-update and disable the module su -c "make install"

 # Documentation